andrewtavis/slides/oss_participation/slides.md

 - The communities that create and use open software have more power over the project's development

-- There is always a need for new people to join and help create new projects or maintain old ones
+- There is always a need for new people to join to help create new projects or maintain old ones

 <br/>